 - Communities feel valued, informed and involved

-- The force achieves and maintains a minimum rating of ‘good’ in HMIC’s PEEL inspections
+- The force achieves and maintains a minimum rating of ‘good’ in HMICFRS’s PEEL inspections

 - Published communication and engagement which makes both myself as your Commissioner and the force more accessible to all communities.